Advanced Failsafe Configuration¶

 The AFS system provides some additional parameters to make it easier to monitor the health of the failsafe system using external electronics (such as an external failsafe board).

 The key parameters are:

-Apart from automatic termination it is also important for the aircrafts operator to be able to terminate the aircraft immediately if the think the aircraft is a danger to people or other aircraft.
-To force an immediate termination you should use the AFS_TERMINATION parameter.
+Apart from automatic termination it is also important for the aircraft’s operator to be able to terminate the aircraft immediately if they think the aircraft is a danger to people or other aircraft.
+To force an immediate termination you should use the AFS_TERMINATE parameter.
 By setting that parameter to 1 the aircraft will immediately terminate.